Jordan presses ahead with speaker fight despite growing pressure to drop out – KION546

 (CNN) — Republican Rep. Jim Jordan is pressing ahead with his speaker bid despite facing stiff opposition from within his own party and no clear path to win the gavel.

-The House is gearing up for another showdown on the floor Friday with a third speaker vote expected, the latest sign that the Ohio Republican is not backing down even though he lacks the 217 votes needed to secure the speakership.
-There have been two failed votes so far.
+The House, now going on 17 days without a speaker, is gearing up for another showdown on the floor Friday with a third speaker vote expected.

-As Jordan works to inject some life back into his flailing speakership bid, three sources told CNN he has made some progress with a small bloc of holdouts: New York Republicans.
+Although Jordan presently lacks the 217 votes needed to secure the speakership, he struck a defiant tone during a news conference Friday morning and made it clear he has no plans to abandon his bid.

-If Jordan does win them over, that would still not be nearly enough to secure the speakership, given that 22 Republicans voted against him on the second ballot and more are expected to oppose him on the third ballot.
-But Jordan is hoping to show some sign of progress ahead of the next vote planned for Friday.
+“We need to get to work for the American people.
+We need to do what we said we were going to do, we need to do what we told them we were going to do when they elected us and put us in office, and frankly, we can’t do that if the House isn’t open.
+We can’t open the House until we get a speaker,” Jordan said.

 But others are opposed to Jordan based on principle and are dug in as threats against them continue – a sign of the uphill climb he is still facing.
 Jordan met with holdouts on Thursday only for several to emerge from the meeting saying their minds had not been changed.